Workers' comp waiver: Do you qualify?

 Workers' comp waivers can come from a client

-The first scenario where you might see a workers’ compensation exemption is when you’re contracting with a larger company.
-In many cases, these companies include language in their contracts requiring an independent contractor to carry workers’ compensation coverage.
+In many cases, when you’re contracting with a larger company, they include language in their contracts requiring an independent contractor to carry workers’ compensation insurance.

 This is a standard legal protection that helps your clients manage their costs.
 Rather than paying for the cost of your coverage themselves, they make you pay for it.